BobBuildTool/bob/doc/manual/introduction.rst

 of these scripts.
 If in doubt, Bob will rebuild the (supposedly) changed package.

 What sets Bob apart from other systems is the functional approach.
-Bob takes the input for each package and processes the instructions to build the result, very much like a (imperfect) mathematical function.
+Bob viewes build recipes as (sometimes imperfect) functions where the source code and dependencies are the input and the built package is the result.
 Every package is kept separately and only declared dependencies are available to the package build scripts.

 In contrast to that, typical other package build systems describe dependencies that must be satisfied in a shared root file system.
 This ensures that required